Tanner Owen

-Tanner Owen (born September 16, 1996) is an American football offensive tackle who is a free agent.
+Tanner Owen (born September 16, 1996) is an American football offensive tackle.
 He played college football at Missouri and Northwest Missouri State.

 Professional career

 Buffalo Bills

-Owen signed with the Buffalo Bills as an undrafted free agent on April 30, 2022, following the 2022 NFL Draft.
+Owen signed with the Buffalo Bills as an undrafted free agent on April 30, 2022, following the 2022 NFL draft.
 He was waived as part of the team's final roster cuts on August 28, 2022.

 New Orleans Saints

 On August 29, 2022, Owen was claimed off waivers by the New Orleans Saints and made the team's final roster.
-He was waived on September 8, 2022 and re-signed to the practice squad.
+He was waived on September 8, 2022, and re-signed to the practice squad.
 He was released on September 12.